andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 \sm        - set syntax markdown - see  ~/.vim/plugin/notes-workflow.vim#/Set%20Syntax.
 :Alacritty - open new terminal and then vim instance c-g u      - will set an undo-mark

+" Example of how to run a Python function:  ~/.vim/plugin/utils-stubs.vim#/Example%20of%20how

 ### Notes
 ~/.vim/plugin/notes-workflow.vim#/Defining%20Commands%20And